 People who are overweight have more inflammation.
 Losing weight may decrease inflammation.

+Chronic stress contributes to inflammation.
 Use meditation, yoga, biofeedback, guided imagery or some other method to manage stress throughout the day.

 “We may not be able to change many of the stressful situations we encounter in life, but we can change our response and perception by learning to manage stress better,” Dr. Gray says.